 5.2.a.
 Scope of the complete standard: The scope of this standard is to define one medium access control (MAC) and several physical layer (PHY) specifications for wireless connectivity for fixed, portable, and moving stations (STAs) within a local area.

 5.2.b.
-Scope of the project: This amendment defines the physical (PHY) layer and medium access control (MAC) layer specifications The wake-up packets do not carry user data.
-The reception of the wake-up packet by WUR triggers a transition of the primary connectivity radio; used for transfer of data packets, from a sleep mode to a wake-up mode.
-The WUR, used as a companinion radio to the primary connectivity radio, provides at least X (e.g. 50) times improvement in the average power consumption with less than Y (e.g. 100) milliseconds in the latency of a user data packet reception with respect to the existing IEEE 802.11 power save modes.
+Scope of the project: This amendment defines the physical (PHY) layer and medium access control (MAC) layer specifications to enable waking a STA from sleep mode using a wake-up receiver (WUR).
+The wake-up packets do not carry user data.
+The reception of the wake-up packet by the WUR triggers a transition of the primary connectivity radio(used for transfer of normal 802.11 packets) from sleep to normal operation.
+The WUR, used as a companion radio to the primary connectivity radio, has active receiver power consumption of less than one miliwatt.

 This amendment defines operations for 2.4 GHz and 5 GHz bands.
 The wake-up packet may be transmitted in the same band or in a different band other than that the primary connectivity radio is using.